kunnalsinngh14/HeartcareAI/README.md

 ---

-## 🧠 Model Training Details
-The machine learning component (`src.ipynb`) uses:
-- `StandardScaler` for feature normalization.
-- `RandomForestClassifier` for robust, non-linear pattern recognition.

----

 ## 🤝 Contributing
-Contributions, suggestions, and feature requests are welcome.

-Feel free to fork the repository, open issues, and submit pull requests to improve Easy Notes.
+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page if you want to contribute.

----
-© 2026 Kunal Singh